-- Step 1 Turn off the incoming water supply to the RO at the adapt-a-valve. - Step 2 Open the RO Faucet and allow water to drain from the tank until it is completely empty. - Step 3 Remove the post filter with clips from the top of the membrane housing. - Step 4 Disconnect the white tube from the elbow on the end cap of the membrane housing.
+- Step 1 Turn off the incoming water supply to the RO at the adapt-a-valve. - Step 2 Open the RO Faucet and allow water to drain from the tank until it is completely empty. - Step 3 Disconnect the white tube from the elbow on the end cap of the membrane housing.